Sally-Gaohuang/tcx3901/README.md

 is_compliant = fwmi.plan_tier.coverage_amount >= MIN_FWMI_AMOUNT
 ```

-- As an employee, I want to verify my ward class and limits before hospital visits so I can inform hospitals accurately.
+**As an employee, I want to verify my ward class and limits before hospital visits so I can inform hospitals accurately.**
+#### **ORM Logic**
-4. ORM Logic - Return the ward class (A/B1/B2) and maximum payout limit for medical procedures.
+- Return the ward class (A/B1/B2) and maximum payout limit for medical procedures.
-  ORM Entities
+- ORM Entities
-    EmployeeCoverage
+- EmployeeCoverage
-    Plan
+- Plan
-    PlanTier
+- PlanTier

 ```text
 ward_info = (